-Workshops that encourage cooperation and personal expression through investigation, research, design and construction.
+My workshops encourage cooperation and personal expression through investigation, research, design and construction.

-I am inspired by the philosophy and reflective practice of the Pre-School Centres of Reggio Emilia, Italy and the Forest schools in Denmark and Sweden.
+I am a Level 3 trained Forest School Leader and am inspired by the philosophy and reflective practice of the preschool centres of Reggio Emilia, Italy and the Forest Schools in Denmark and Sweden.